sumduncan06/Spring-Boot-Application-with-React-UI/README.md

 ## What Does This App Do?

-This Shopping List application utlizes a Spring Boot microservice with a RESTful API and a React Frontend UI to perform CRUD Applications.
-Users will be able to name and select its quantity before adding it to the list.
+This Shopping List application utlizes a Spring Boot microservice with a RESTful API and a React Frontend UI to perform CRUD operations.
+Users will be able to enter an item's name and select its quantity before adding it to the list.
 The list of items will be displayed on the page and users will be able to update items in the list or delete items entirely from the list.

 ## Prerequisites